How to get the most out of your visit with an IBCLC

-Here’s what you need to know before your consultation with a lactation consultant.
+Here’s what you need to know before your consultation with your International Board Certified Lactation Consultant.

 Whether you’re pregnant and planning ahead, heading back to work and need to start pumping, or experiencing complications while breastfeeding, scheduling a consultation with an IBCLC can be the best thing for you and your baby.